ef2k/meteor-ddp/README.md

 Meteor-DDP
 ==========

-A promise-based Meteor DDP client for version `pre1`.
+A promise-based Meteor DDP client for version `pre1` introduced in `Meteor 0.5.7`.
-*Currently working to support DDP spec changes in Meteor 0.5.7.*

 Dependencies
 --------------------